Ham-ish/Y11-IT-Robotics-Blog/index.md

 ## 31/10/22

 Began working on catupult arm.
 3D printed a stick with a ball holder on the end to attach to a servo, but the base was too poorly designed so has to use hobby motor instead.
-Attached together with hot glue
+Attached them together with hot glue and then encountered a problem.
+The motor doesn't have enough torque to rotate the arm with a weight on it.

 ## 24/10/22